msc-computer-science-group-4/New-Bank-Group-4/README.md

 #### Show NewBank Loan Ledger

-When entering the value `7` from the logged in user commands menu, you will be redirected to a terminal which gives the option to the user to view the offered loans to taken out loans.
+When entering the value `7` from the logged in user commands menu, you will be redirected to a terminal which gives the option to the user to view all offered loans and taken out loans by NewBank customers.

 #### Offer Loan